spikedoanz/numerical-analysis/Project1.md

 +--------+---------------+-------------+-------------+-------------+--------------------+
 ```

-Looking at these tables, I can't help but appreciate
-how they illustrate the classic trade-offs between
-simplicity, accuracy, and step size.

 At the small step size (0.01), almost all methods
 except Euler are performing excellently.
 RK4 and
 AB3AM2 show essentially perfect results within